 Cognitive Ability Test (CogAT)

-May 2021 CogAT Administration: On Saturday, May 1, 2021, we will administer the Cognitive Abilities Test (CogAT) to students in grade 5 who are interested in being considered for placement in our grade 6 math acceleration program.
-Please note, that the District will ONLY use the score on the CogAT for purposes of identifying students for double-acceleration in mathematics.
+On Thursday, May 5, 2022, we will administer the Cognitive Abilities Test (CogAT) to students in grade 5 who are interested in being considered for placement in our grade 6 early math acceleration class.
+Please note, that the District will ONLY use the score on the CogAT for the purpose of identifying students for early acceleration in mathematics.
 The CogAT is one part of the screening process to be considered for acceleration.
-Students who score in the 98th National Percentile or higher on their Quantitative/Non-Verbal composite score will be invited to continue in the identification process for our grade 6 double-accelerated math class.
+Students who score at the 98th National Percentile or higher on their Quantitative/Non-Verbal composite score will be invited to continue in the identification process for our grade 6 early acceleration math class.

-The CogAT will be administered in their respective elementary school buildings.
+The CogAT will be administered during the school day in each elementary school building.

 Mathematics Pathways for Grade 6 and 7 Students